MozeBaltyk/UpOnLAN/README.md

 **[Features](#features) • [Get Started](#get-started)**

-This project is a cold fork of Netboot.xyz with a goal unify and simplify the upstream project.
-It also aims to get new functionalities as Wake-on-LAN, test of the pxe menu and install, a webapp which allow to develop custom pxe menus, etc.
-PXEboot is relevant to automate bare-metal installation in view to experiment new setup.
+This project is a cold fork of Netboot.xyz with the goal of unifying and simplifying the upstream into an all-in-one solution.
+Its main purpose is to provide an editor for iPXE menus and serve them on the fly.
+Additional features include Wake-on-LAN, PXE menu testing and installation, and a webapp for developing custom PXE menus.
+PXE booting is especially relevant for automating bare-metal installations and experimenting with new setups.

 ## Features